 The Chase Freedom Unlimited® foreign transaction fee is 3% of each transaction in U.S. dollars.
 So, if you spend $100 at a merchant based in a foreign country, you’ll end up owing $103.

-If you plan on spending a lot of money at foreign merchants, the Chase Freedom Unlimited foreign transaction fee can really add up quickly.
-So you’re better off using Freedom Unlimited for your everyday purchases and getting a second card with no foreign transaction fee for your foreign purchases.
+This fee applies to transactions made both in person and online.
+So, if you plan on spending a lot of money overseas or at foreign-based merchants, it can really add up quickly.
+Hence, you’re better off using Chase Freedom Unlimited® for your everyday purchases and getting a second card with no foreign transaction fee for your foreign purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.